Spider-Man: Homecoming: Pre-production

 Also in April, Michael Keaton entered talks to play a villain, but dropped out of discussions shortly thereafter due to scheduling conflicts with the film The Founder (2016).
 At this point, John Leguizamo was approached to fill the role and entered negotiations to do so.
 Keaton soon reentered talks for the role after a change in schedule for The Founder, which necessitated Marvel to ask Leguizamo if he would step away from the role in order to cast Keaton; Keaton closed the deal in late May.
 Marvel offered to cast Leguizamo in another role, which he considered "tiny" and declined.
 Mark Hamill was interested in playing the film's villain in case Keaton turned down the offer, but Keaton reconsidered the offer in time.
-In June, Michael Barbieri was cast as a friend of Parker's, Kenneth Choi was cast as Parker's high school principal, and Logan Marshall-Green was cast as another villain alongside Keaton's character, while Donald Glover and Martin Starr joined the cast in undisclosed roles.
+Feige had also reached out to Lin-Manuel Miranda for the role.
+Miranda declined, despite enjoying the MCU films and wishing to have a role in the universe, because he would have needed to start filming right after completing his run as Alexander Hamilton in his musical Hamilton, and he felt he would have been "deeply miscast".
+In June, Michael Barbieri was cast as a friend of Peter's, Kenneth Choi was cast as Peter's high school principal, and Logan Marshall-Green was cast as another villain alongside Keaton's character, while Donald Glover and Martin Starr joined the cast in undisclosed roles.
 Watts said that he wanted the cast to reflect Queens as "one of [the] most diverse places in the world", with Feige adding that "we want everyone to recognize themselves in every portion of our universe.
 [With this cast] especially, it really feels like this is absolutely what has to happen and continue."
 This is also different from the previous films, which were "set in a lily-white Queens high school".
 Additionally, Marvel made a conscious decision to mostly avoid including or referencing characters who appeared in previous Spider-Man films, outside of major ones like Peter and May Parker, and Flash Thompson.
 This included the Daily Bugle, with co-producer Eric Hauserman Carroll saying, "We toyed with it for a while, but again, we didn't want to go down that road right away, and if we do do a Daily Bugle, we want to do it in a way that feels contemporary".
 This also included the character Mary Jane Watson, but Zendaya's Michelle was eventually given the initials "MJ" as a nod to that character.
 Feige said that the point of this is "to have fun with [references] while at the same time having it be different characters that can provide a different dynamic".